-Initiated by the Pembroke Center Associates in 1982, these oral histories record the experiences of the women, transgender, and gender non-binary members of Brown University.
-Digitized interviews are available online and include transcripts, biographies, and photographs, by and about students, alums, faculty, and staff who studied and worked at Brown as early as 1907.
+Initiated by the Pembroke Center Associates (now called the Friends of the Pembroke Center) in 1982, these oral histories record the experiences of cis and trans women and non-binary people at Brown University.
+Digitized interviews are available online and include transcripts, biographies, and photographs by and about students, alums, faculty, and staff who studied and worked at Brown as early as 1907.

 Since 1982, the Pembroke Center has documented the experiences of women who attended Brown University and Pembroke College by collecting interviews with alumnae of diverse backgrounds, academic and extracurricular interests, and life experiences.
 In 2018 the project welcomed its first two interviews with transgender students.
-In order to promote gender inclusivity in the collection, the project's name was changed from Brown Women Speak to the Pembroke Center Oral History Project in 2019.
+In order to recognize the broadened scope of the collection, the project's name was changed from Brown Women Speak to the Pembroke Center Oral History Project in 2019.

-The website was created in 2012 to make these unique first-hand stories accessible to students, researchers, alumnae/i, and other users interested in learning about the rich history of women, transgender, and gender non-binary people at Brown University.
+The website was created in 2012 to make these unique first-hand stories accessible to students, researchers, alumnae/i, and other users interested in learning about the rich history of cis and trans women and non-binary people at Brown University.
 The site features a growing collection of digitized interviews and transcripts, as well as supplementary materials that include biographical sketches and yearbook photographs.
 We invite you to explore the oral histories, photos, and related materials.